-You will be asked to select a PCP at the time of enrolling in our plan.
-You may select a PCP from any of our available plan practitioners or providers.
+You may select a PCP at the time you enroll in our plan.
+You may select a PCP from any of our available plan providers.
 If there is a particular specialist or hospital facility that you want to use, check first to be sure that your PCP coordinates care with that specialist or hospital.